 make COVID-19 vaccines available to everyone in Australia.

 In response to the ongoing COVID-19 pandemic, Leichhardt General Practice will continue to triage all patients prior to being permitted to attend the practice to ensure the safety of all patients and staff.
-Our doctors may offer a face to face patient consult for cases that are considered safe and clinically appropriate.
-We now are asking all patients over 12 years to wear a mask upon entering the practice.
-This is for personal protection as well as for the protection of others.

 If you have any of the following symptoms fever (temperature over 37.5), cough, difficulty breathing and shortness of breath, sore throat, runny nose, loss of smell and or loss of taste, you must call us first on (02) 9561 0300 and let reception know you have the above as you may be at risk of having the COVID-19 virus.

 Please refrain from entering the practice without phoning and receiving this advice first.